liqueurdetoile/taste/README.md

   }
 }
 ```
-This test will pass event if the second sample will obviously fail.
+This test will pass even if the second sample will obviously fail.
 The informations about the second sample will be available in [test report](#test-report).

 ### Result class powers Taste of Liquor
 Behind each test and each sample, there is an instance of `Taste\Result` that multiplies testing possibility.
 You can instantiate as many Result as you want but do not forget to feed back the sample result :wink: